 The same thing has occurred to my other Le Creuset Dutch Ovens.
 Although the discoloration doesn’t impact the functionality of the Dutch Oven, it is a bit unsightly.

 Over the years, I’ve tried many different approaches to eliminating the discoloration.
-These approaches included the Le Creuset cleaner, baking soda, vinegar, mixture of baking soda and vinegar, soft-scrub, and a dilute mixture of bleach and water (1 teaspoon of bleach to 2 cups of water as recommended by the manufacturer).
+These approaches included the Le Creuset cleaner, baking soda, vinegar, a mixture of baking soda and vinegar, soft-scrub, and a diluted mixture of bleach and water (1 teaspoon of bleach to 2 cups of water as recommended by the manufacturer).
 Nothing seemed to work.

 Then I came across a method from Cooks Country that suggested using a mixture of 1 part bleach to 3 parts water.
 According to Cooks Country, this ratio of bleach to water was OK’d by the manufacturer.
 I tried it.
 It really works!

 Given the size of the pan, I ended up using 1 cup of bleach and 3 cups of water.
 After about a hour, the stains on the bottom were significantly reduced.
 However, the stains on the sides remained.

 I tried swirling the pan, but it seemed obvious that I needed to do something that would allow the bleach/water mixture to actually remain in contact with the sides of the pan.
 Then it hit me – why not line the sides of the pan with paper towels, and swirl the pan so that the paper towels soaked up some of the solution?